arienshibani/makeup/README.md

 # Makeup 💄

 Ever find yourself deep inside a project tree, furiously typing `cd ../../..` just to run a `make` command somewhere far away from your working directory?

 ## 💅 Usage

-Makeup is a tiny Zsh plugin that wraps your `make` command.
-When you invoke `make`, it:
+Makeup is a tiny Zsh plugin that wraps your `make` command so that when you invoke `make`, it does the following:

 1. Checks for a `Makefile` in the current folder.
-2. If none is found, it "climbs" parent directories one level at a time until it locates the nearest `Makefile`.
+2. If no makefile is found, instead of failing it "climbs" parent directories until it locates one.
-3. Runs the requested target (or the default) in that directory.
+3. Runs the requested target (or the default) in the directory it climbed to.
 4. Returns you to your original working directory.

 ### Example 🔎